Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 Compared to mainstream tech sites, Dong Knows Tech has modest viewership and revenue, which vary monthly.
 It has many fixed expenses, including almost twenty annual and monthly paid services—hosting, security, backups, anti-spam, image compression, caching, etc.

-Ads, ad-blockers, and ad-blocker detector
+Ads, ad-blockers, and my ad-blocker detector

 Since late March 2022, an ad-blocker detector has been added to the website—only in certain parts or on certain days—asking you to allow ads.
 I thought long and hard before making that decision.
 I knew some readers would find it annoying.